-Ralph Walsh, the Colorado Times Recorder's resident poet, tries on shoes, pushes Kafka off a cliff, and fills a skyscraper with mice.
+Ralph Walsh, the Colorado Times Recorder's resident poet, on a lost year, lost years, life spans, housekeeping and nude beaches.

 What if every dayYou brushed your teeth a little bit differentlyDressed, ate, went to work, came home, washedA little differentlyWould you then week by week, year by yearBecome a different person?Fact is, you did